Sarah Elijah Scherer, Shaklee Pure Performance Team Dietitian/Nutritionist

 We all know too much stress can impact your health.
 It can increase your resting pulse and blood pressure, affect sleep, and inhibit a healthy blood sugar balance.
 But how much is too much stress?
 Signs of too much stress may include anxiety, energy swings, food cravings, poor sleep, and many more.
 If you think you have too much stress, you probably do.
 Take a minute right now to practice a deep breathing technique: Breathe in for 3 seconds and out for 5 seconds.
 Repeat this cycle several times.
 This is a practical stress-relieving technique you can use every day.

 Last but not least, sufficient sleep is key for a healthy heart.
 Health problems that can be linked to a lack of sleep include high blood pressure, obesity, and type 2 diabetes.
 Some ways to improve your sleep quality are:

 Get 7 to 8 hours of sleep each night.
 Set a timer 1 hour before you need to go to bed.
 The timer is your cue to wind down and finish your last task or two before turning in.
-Try Gentle Sleep Complex for calm, restful sleep.
+Try Dream Serene for calm, restful sleep.
 Practice meditation or deep breathing before bed.